SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd-ui/Readme.md

 ### Changes to application files

 1. Firstly we need to make changes to the some files.
 This is documented in the [UI-tests](../create-software-tests/create-ui-tests.md) chapter.
-Please follow steps 2-4 under the **Run UI tests in Your Terminal** section.
+Please follow steps 2 under the **Run UI tests in Your Terminal** section.
 Ignore this step if done already.

-2. Additionally open the app/BusinessPartners/package.json file and change the version of the chromderiver dependency to 114.
-Now push these changes to your repository.
+2. Open the app/BusinessPartners/package.json file and ensure the version of the chromderiver dependency to 114.
+If not make the necessary change.

+3. Open app/BusinessPartners/wdio.conf.js and make sure the 'goog:chromeOptions' and "wdi5:authentication" are uncommented.

+4. Now please push these changes to your repository.

 ### Setup your pipeline